BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

    - Present findings periodically, adjusting based on client feedback.
 Focus on highlighting trends over time (ideally the last 10 years) and comparisons between D7 and Boston.

 5. **Final Deliverable:**
-   - A dashboard showing current and historical data across various indicators, with a focus on displacement, economic mobility, and other challenges facing D7 residents.
+   - A dashboard showing current and historical data across various indicators, with a focus on housing, and other challenges facing D7 residents.
    - Explanation of each indicator and its historical trends.
    - Documentation of all steps in data collection and analysis for reproducibility.

 ### Tools and Platforms:
-   - Preferred tools for dashboard creation include Google LookerStudio and PowerBI.
+   - Preferred tools for dashboard creation in Google LookerStudio.

 ### Data Sources:
    - Census data for population, housing, and economic indicators.